enibigir/trackingvertexing/_episodes/02-Tracks as particles.md

 ~~~
 {: .language-python}
 > ## Question 1
-Now we can use this to do some kinematics.
+Now we can investigate the kinematics of the tracks in our file.
 Assuming that the particle is a pion (pion mass = 0.140 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV)), calculate its kinetic energy.
 {: .challenge}
+> ## Additional information
+> Identifying the particle that made the track is difficult: the mass of some low-momentum tracks can be identified by their energy loss, called dE/dx, and electrons and muons can be identified by signatures in other subdetectors.
+Without any other information, as an approximation, we can assume that a **randomly chosen track is a pion**, since hadron collisions produce a lot of pions.
+{: .solution}
 > ## Answer
 > ~~~
 > import DataFormats.FWLite as fwlite
 > import ROOT
 > import math
 >
-> events = fwlite.Events("/eos/user/c/cmsdas/2023/short-ex-trk/run321167_ZeroBias_AOD.root")
+> events = fwlite.Events("root://cmseos.fnal.gov//store/user/cmsdas/2023/short_exercises/trackingvertexing/run321167_ZeroBias_AOD.root")
 > tracks = fwlite.Handle("std::vector<reco::Track>")
 >
 > for i, event in enumerate(events):